hackabit19/vr-devs/README.md

 3. Imagine a highly detailed object (~ 1000 vertices) in the scene.
 When the player sees that object from a considerable distance, they don't see the details (just the normal shape and some texture).
 But Unity renders the entire mesh, textures, and lighting as if you were viewing the object up close.
 This assumption takes GPU resources.

 We look to minimize these in our next commit.
+The core of these issues is the fact that mobile GPUs have to undergo stereo-pass rendering (rendering one frame twice, one for each eye) in order to run a VR application on Android.
+The increased load leads to FPS drop, latency, and distorted graphics.

 ### [10/19/2019 2.21 AM]